hpehl/wado/README.md

 # Commands

 > [!IMPORTANT]
-> Most commands require `podman` to be present.
+> Most commands require `podman` to be present with `docker as a fallback.
-> Docker is not yet supported!
-> The `console` command opens the default web
-> browser and the `cli` command requires a JVM.
+> The `console` command opens the default web browser and the `cli` command requires a JVM.

 Currently, the following commands are supported: